 - One of the relatively minor characters in Schlock Mercenary is from a species that evolved a natural form of this, specifically an organic radio transmitter/receiver.
-The one shown has a single consciousness split across two bodies and with a little added hardware his range is extended to the point where he can pilot two separate tanks simultaneously with a level of tactical co-ordination that normally only an AI can manage.
+The one shown has a single consciousness split across two bodies, and with a little added hardware to enable communication via hyperspace nodes his range is extended to the point where he can pilot two separate tanks simultaneously with a level of tactical co-ordination that normally only an AI can manage.

 - In A Girl and Her Fed, Agents can communicate this way via their implant.